playground-xyz/dataengineer-interview-test/Solution/README.md

 3. dw_dataload.py

 This script reads data from transactional tables and loads data into customer order star schema data model.
 This runs as Airflow DAG.
-The DAG is scheduledd to run daily at 10 PM.
+The DAG is scheduled to run daily at 10 PM.

 ## Data Profiling